 - Laboratory Supplies: Support the central climate-controlled BioLep laboratory in Sector Santa Rosa of ACG that serves as the hub for local curation, species preparation and photographing, and the central repository for species gathered across ACG before they are shipped for DNA barcode analysis and to national and international collections.
 BioLep requires specialized ovens for drying, freezers for storage, a climate-controlled facility for storage, and various specialized equipment. $25,000 per year.

-- Island Marine Research Station Upgrade: Our remote island research station, Estación Isla San Jose, was built over 30 years ago and is suffering significant structural damage due to salt, wind, rain and the lack of a reliable freshwater supply.
+- Island Marine Research Station Upgrade: Our remote island research station, Estación Isla San Jose, was built over 30 years ago.
 The station is critical for daily enforcement of the no-take marine protected area and as a “base camp” for biologists working in the Islas Murcielago archipelago of ACG’s Sector Marino.
-We estimate that a total upgrade will cost approximately $250,000.
+Recent upgrades have brought the station new life, but it lacks an onsite laboratory and housing for researchers and other staff.
+We estimate that a small laboratory and housing for researchers will cost approximately $500,000.

 For any of the above, patronyms -- formally naming an undescribed species after you -- is possible with a minimum investment of $25,000.